La Revolución: Commercial performance

 Following the reissue of the album, La Revolucion: Evolucion, the album bounds back from ten to number one at Billboard Latin Albums with 10,000 units sold with a 365% increased.

 Worldwide, the album sold 100,000 copies in it first week.
+The album sold more than three million of copies worldwide.

 Track listing

 La Revolución: Evolution

 La Revolución: Evolution (English: The Revolution: Evolution) is a re-issue edition of the album released on November 23, 2009.
 It comes with 2 CDs with the first disc containing the 15 tracks from the standard edition and disc 2 containing 8 new tracks.
 It also featured a DVD with four Music Videos.

 Personnel

 Adapted from album's liner notes: